McCallum’s FG at end gives Huskers 13-10 win over Wildcats

 The previous two games went to overtime, and seven of the nine meetings have been decided by one score.

+“Their kicking situation has been, quite frankly, not great,” Northwestern coach Pat Fitzgerald said.
+“That’s not rocket science, right?
+I felt like our defense would be able to get a stop and I thought it was pretty close to blocking the field goal.
+It was a pretty low trajectory.”

+McCallum said her thought he hit the winning kick well, but “then when I looked up the ball was pretty low.
+I think it just missed a hand.”

 The Huskers won with Martinez and top receiver JD Spielman on the sideline.
-Martinez got up limping after getting tackled at the end of a run on the last play of the third quarter.
-Spielman went out earlier in the third with a knee injury.
+Martinez limped to the sideline at the end of a short run, and Spielman went out earlier in the third with a knee injury.
+Frost said he didn’t believe either injury was serious.

 Northwestern, the Big Ten West defending champion, has lost three straight conference games for the first time since 2014.
 The Wildcats had a chance to take the lead in the middle of the fourth quarter, but Charlie Kuhbander missed a 34-yard field goal.